vcheckzen/LanzouCloudAPI/README.md

 ## Introduction

-Redirect to download server when given lanzoucloud share link, implemented with Flask, python.
-This implementation uses both User-Agent of Android and PC, ensuring to get direct link successfully.
+Redirect to download server when given lanzoucloud sharing link, implemented with Flask, python.
+This implementation uses both User-Agent of Android and PC, ensuring to get download link successfully.

 ## Request Format

-If the share link has a password, then
+If the sharing link has a password, then

 ```html
 https://api-logi-py.us-south.cf.appdomain.cloud?url=https://www.lanzous.com/i3clqna&pwd=b2ur